critical-path/py-list-html-translator/README.md

 Writing HTML is tedious.  py-list-html-translator makes it fun!

-With py-list-html-translator, we use uses strings to define HTML elements and nested lists to describe the hierarchical relationships between them.
+With py-list-html-translator, we use strings to define HTML elements and nested lists to describe the hierarchical relationships between them.

 ## Defining HTML Elements